MohamedAlaaEldin636/My-Wallet-Tracker/README.md

 - This is an Android Project (Open Source) About Personal Finance Tracking inshallah.

-- TODO (del this note later), Check your Lark for more details inshallah.
+- TODO (del this note later), Check your Lark for more details inshallah, Also add remaining data here, ex. preview, tech. used etc... .

 ## Project Structure